Kapixar/DredArt/README.md

-# DredArt - your paiting comrade
+# DredArt - your painting comrade
 Chrome and Firefox extension for Dredark/Drednot/DSA Consists of 2 parts: Render and Creator